ykkim123/ykkim123.github.io/_posts/2020-08-23-Convolutional-Neural-Network.md

    6. Update *running_correct* by adding the total number of correctly predicted cases of new batch
    7. When phase is training, compute the gradient of loss function and update parameters

-4. Loss and accuracy of the whole dataset are computed as
+4. Loss and accuracy of the whole dataset are computed as:

    <br>
    $$